-In lesson 2.4 -- Introduction to local scope, we introduced local variables
+In lesson 2.5 -- Introduction to local scope, we introduced local variables, which are variables that are defined inside a function (including function parameters).

 It turns out that C++ actually doesn’t have a single attribute that defines a variable as being a local variable.
-Instead, local variables have several different properties that help differentiate how local variables behave from other kinds of (non-local) variables.
-We’ll explore these properties in this and upcoming lessons, as well as a few other local variable related topics of note.
+Instead, local variables have several different properties that differentiate how these variables behave from other kinds of (non-local) variables.
+We’ll explore these properties in this and upcoming lessons.

 Local variables have block scope